marcusjv85/word_quest/README.md

   2. Save your changes.

-Restart the app—the new or updated category will appear in the dropdown selector
+Restart the app, the new or updated category will appear in the dropdown selector
 ### Contributing
 Contributions, bug reports, or feature suggestions are welcome!
 Please feel free to open an issue or submit a pull request.
 For major changes, it’s best to discuss them in an issue first.